-This leaflet outlines the care that you should expect to receive when you report with reduced fetal movements.
+This page outlines the care that you should expect to receive when you report with reduced fetal movements.
 Your care will depend on which stage of the pregnancy you are at.

 Your treatment will depend on your stage of pregnancy: